animalville/Animalville/README.md

 2. All animals have hunger, happiness and health meters.
 As any of those fall to 0, the animal dies.
 3. Happiness - play with the animal at least once a day.
 4. Wellbeing - clean after the animal.
 5. All of the above can be bought - either by smart contract or by hiring people to do it.
-Hiring people is cheaper - there is a minimum fee set, but people have to /can  bid.
 6. Each breed has their own master breed characters - 3 females and 3 males.
 7. Master breed characters that get released are decided by governance.
 8. If a pet dies, it can not be recovered.